Elena Kochetkova

 Research

-I am historian of the economy, environment, technology and state socialism.
-Among my publications are articles in leading international journals, such as Technology and Culture, Environment and History, Contemporary European History, Journal of Contemporary History, among others.
-I have published on various aspects of the history of nature and natural resources, such as water and forest, technological projects and socialist modernity as well as the history of industrial heritage in modern Russia.
-My first monograph “The Green Power of Socialism: Wood, Forest, and the Making of Soviet Industrially Embedded Ecology”, published with MIT Press in 2024, examines the relationship between nature and humans under state socialism by looking at the industrial role of Soviet forests.
+I am a historian specializing in the economy, environment, technology, and state socialism.
+My publications include articles in leading international journals such as *Technology and Culture*, *Environment and History*, *Contemporary European History*, and the *Journal of Contemporary History*, among others.
+I have explored various aspects of the history of nature and natural resources, including water and forests, technological projects, and socialist modernity, as well as the history of industrial heritage in modern Russia.
+My first monograph, *The Green Power of Socialism: Wood, Forest, and the Making of Soviet Industrially Embedded Ecology*, published by MIT Press in 2024, examines the relationship between nature and humanity under state socialism by analyzing the industrial role of Soviet forests.

 Teaching

-HIS116: The Cold War Then and Now
+HIS116: The Cold War, Then and Now

 EUR103 23V/Europe After 1945: Transformations in European Economies and Societies